Mersal: Marketing

-The first look posters released on 21 June 2017 became the highest retweeted first look in Twitter, close to 50,000 people.
+The first-look posters released on 21 June 2017 became the most retweeted on Twitter, accumulating close to 50,000 retweets.

 As an innovative approach, Hema Rukmani teamed up with ICONICbot, an Indo-Austrian Venture, powered by actor Vishakha Singh, to launch an artificial intelligence based chat-bot for the production house through Facebook Messenger.
-This is a first-of-a-kind initiative in the South Indian film industry, in which an artificial intelligence technology is used to connect with all movie goers personally, where chat-bots are used in Hindi cinema by top stars for promoting their films.
+This is a first-of-its-kind initiative in the South Indian film industry using artificial intelligence technology to connect with moviegoers personally; similar chatbots have been used in Hindi cinema by top stars to promote their films.
 Hema Rukmani had stated that "though we share the information about the film through the official Twitter handle of the production house, there must be false news prevailing all around.
 So, we had planned for launching TSL chatbot where fans can share the relevant information with them exclusively."

-The film is the first South-Indian film to get a Twitter emoji of its first look and also to trademark its title.
-Few sources from the production house stated that "if one uses the term Mersal for commercial purposes, a part of their revenue should be paid to the team as royalty".
+The film is the first South Indian production to get a Twitter emoji of its first look and to trademark its title.
+A few sources from the production house stated, "If one uses the term Mersal for commercial purposes, a part of the revenue should be paid to the team as royalty."

-The teaser trailer of the film unveiled on 21 September 2017 (coinciding Atlee's birthday) and became the most-viewed Indian movie teaser with 34.6 million views, surpassing Kabali (2016) and Vivegam (2017), and became the first Indian movie teaser to get 1 million likes.
+The teaser trailer of the film was unveiled on 21 September 2017 (coinciding with Atlee's birthday) and became the most-viewed Indian movie teaser with 34.6 million views, surpassing Kabali (2016) and Vivegam (2017), and became the first Indian movie teaser to get 1 million likes.

 Two TV spots were premiered during the television broadcast of Baahubali 2: The Conclusion (Tamil dubbed version) on 8 October 2017.

 Sources claimed that the innovative marketing strategies of the film contributed to the film's success.
-Exchange4Media, an advertising company commented that Mersal was one of the South Indian films that disrupted the digital marketing space.
+Exchange4Media, an advertising company, commented that Mersal was one of the South Indian films that disrupted the digital marketing space.